BuprenorphineKid/T-Box/README.md

 executable binary with 'go build .' and use in your shell scripts or as processess with system calls in other languages.

+I think ive got it running pretty good now, just try not to set x or y to 0 or something negative, this is undefined.

 # Install

 git clone [this URL]